mahmoodlab/CLAM/docs/README.md

 Note that the README has been updated to use the new, faster pipeline by default.
 If you still wish to use the old pipeline, refer to: [Guide for Old Pipeline](README_old.md).
 It saves tissue patches, which is signficantly slower and takes up a lot of storage space but can still be useful if you need to work with original image patches instead of feature embeddings.

+**Note**: while the we hope that the newest update will require minimal changes to the user's workflow, if needed, you may reference the old version of the code base [here](https://github.com/mahmoodlab/CLAM/tree/deprecated).
+Please report any issues in the public forum.

 ## Installation:
 Please refer to our [Installation guide](INSTALLATION.md) for detailed instructions on how to get started.